repeated-pleasant-games/tabletop/docs/contributing.md

     This command will run the `vite` development server, which will by default serve the app on `http://localhost:3000`.
 If port 3000 is unavailable, `vite` serves on port 3001.
-If that port is unavailable, it continues incrementing the port number and checking if it is available until it finds an available port.
+If that port is unreachable, it continues incrementing the port number and checking if it is available until it finds an open port.

 ## Committing, Pushing, and Merging